 Towards the south of the island, it is important to mention the village of Embonas, which is located almost 850m high and is considered one of the most remote villages on the island of Rodos.
 His wine production is particularly famous, especially the suma, the typical grappa of the island of Rhodes.
 For those who want instead to get lost in the daily life of the Greeks taking a walk through the narrow streets of the town or having a coffee in the square, we recommend a stop in Archangelos.

 A visit to the most naturalistic places on the island cannot certainly be missed.
 The 7 springs of Rodos, called in Greek Efta Piges, a forest located in the center of the island, with seven springs of fresh water.
-The springs belong to the Natura 2001 protected area together with the Valley of the butterflies and the Profitis Elias mountain.
-The Valley of the Butterflies (petalùdes in Greek) is a natural park.
-This one of the rarest biosphere in Europe where a unique phenomenon occurs, the concentration of millions of butterflies of the species Panaxia Quadripunctaria from mid-June until the end of August.
+The springs belong to the Natura 2001 protected area along with the Profitis Elias mountain and the Valley of the butterflies.
+I petalùdes in Greek, the butterflies and the Valley of the Butterflies is a natural park, one of the rarest biosphere in Europe where a unique phenomenon occurs, the concentration of millions of butterflies of the species Panaxia Quadripunctaria from mid-June until the end of August.

 At the extreme south, instead, we can observe the famous phenomenon of the meeting of the two seas.
 It is Prassonissi, an island-peninsula and is located at the southern end of the island of Rhodes.
 Its characteristic is that it is a promontory, joined to the island by a strip of sand, on which stands a lighthouse.
 The promontory separates from the island at high tide giving rise to that phenomenon known as “the meeting of the two seas.